antarctica/assets-tracking-service/docs/info-model.md

 Label relations:

-- MUST be a value from the [LinkRelations](../src/assets_tracking_service/models/label.py) enumeration
+- MUST be a value from the `assets_tracking_service/models/label.LinkRelations` enum
-  - values SHOULD be taken from the
-    [IANA Link Relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) registry
+  - this enum SHOULD be expanded using values from the [IANA Link Relations](https://www.iana.org/assignments/link-relations/link-relations.xhtml) registry
-  - local values MAY be used if no externally defined value applies
+  - local values MAY be used if no suitable value applies

 Most labels describe things about the entity (e.g. asset) and SHOULD use the 'self' relation.